Socrats/EGTTools/README.md

 This library is implemented both in Python and C++ (with Python bindings) in order to provide optimized computational methods that can run in parallel in a reasonable time.

-To install all required packages, go to the CGT-course directory and run:
+To install all required packages run:

 ```bash
 python -m venv egtenv